aaronpowell/aaronpowell.github.io/src/content/posts/2008-11-06-umbraco-interaction-layer-preview-3.md

 The biggest breaking change with Preview 3 is that I have removed the interface <strong>IDocType</strong>.<strong><em> </em></strong>While working on the UIL I came to realise that having both an abstract base class and an interface was some-what redundant.
 When ever downcasting is needed it should always be done to the base class, so I have removed the interface to avoid confusion.
 </p>
 <p>
-Another major change is the dependancies of this release, no longer is the generated code supporting .NET 2+, it's now only supporting .NET 3.5+ (ok, I haven't tested it with .NET 4, but I'm just guessing there :P).
+Another major change is the dependencies of this release, no longer is the generated code supporting .NET 2+, it's now only supporting .NET 3.5+ (ok, I haven't tested it with .NET 4, but I'm just guessing there :P).
 </p>
 <p>
 <strong>Juicy new bits</strong>